ptupitsyn/ptupitsyn.github.io/_posts/2023-11-11-Linux-For-DotNet.md

 Terminal is pretty much the same, too.

 The rest does not matter, I don't see a big difference across OSes.

+# Conclusion

+Of course, most of us are not robots, and raw performance numbers are not the only thing that matters.
+TBD